EthanJamesLew/saw-script/doc/manual/manual.md

 * The final state of the system, and which parts of it are relevant to the properties being tested.

-In the following sections, we describe how the Java and LLVM analysis primitives work in the context of these key concepts.
+In the following sections, we describe how the Java, LLVM, and MIR analysis primitives work in the context of these key concepts.
 We start with the simplest situation, in which the structure of the initial and final states can be directly inferred, and move on to more complex cases that require more information from the user.

 # Symbolic Termination